• Skip to primary navigation

 • How to reheat: Place in a preheated 350 degree F oven for 10-15 minutes, until heated through.

-• To serve: Serve as an accompaniment to a hearty sandwich, like portobello burgers with smoky ranch coleslaw or chicken avocado focaccia sandwich.
+• How to serve: Serve sweet potato fries as an appetizer or accompaniment to a hearty sandwich, like garlic grilled cheese or chicken focaccia sandwich.

 💬 Frequently Asked Questions